By Jess Rollins

 Forcing Gigo's mouth open in an emergency

-I hope this article has helped you to teach your dog how to "drop it" and "leave it".
-If so, please consider becoming a customer or sharing this article with a friend.
-Happy Training! ~ Jess
+I hope this article has helped you to teach a dog how to "drop it" and "leave it".
+If so, please consider becoming a customer of Pet Expertise or share this article with a friend.
+Visit our blog for more articles on how to train a dog to have good manners.
+We also stock lots of training aids, exercise aids, and other dog gear!